ybenhssaien/symfony-docs/web_link.rst

 Something important to consider is that all these HTTP/2 features require a secure HTTPS connection, even when working on your local machine.
-The main web servers (Apache, Nginx, Caddy, etc.) support this, but you can also use the `Docker installer and runtime for Symfony`_ created by Kévin Dunglas, from the Symfony community.
+The main web servers (Apache, NGINX, Caddy, etc.) support this, but you can also use the `Docker installer and runtime for Symfony`_ created by Kévin Dunglas, from the Symfony community.